Klipper3d/klipper/docs/Measuring_Resonances.md

 ##### MPU-9250/MPU-9255/MPU-6515/MPU-6050/MPU-6500

-**MPU-9250 and MPU-9255 are obsolete parts!
-MPU-6500 are newer replacements at a lower failure rate.**

 Alternatives to the ADXL345 are MPU-9250/MPU-9255/MPU-6515/MPU-6050/MPU-6500.
 These accelerometers have been tested to work over I2C on the RPi or RP2040(pico) at 400kbaud.